 (1) Some editions of the Analects divide this passage into two chapters.
 Although the text doesn’t explicitly state it, I suspect that Confucius’s refusal to sing after weeping is connected to mourning so I have kept the two sentences together in a single chapter.

 (2) Confucius placed great importance on matching his behavior to the needs of specific occasions.
-See Chapter 4 of Book 7 for another example.
+See 7.4 for another example.

 I took this image at the Temple of Confucius in Changhua, Taiwan.